Restoration of Contents: What you Need to Know

 - You have less choice about what you will be able to replace.

-You can negotiate to cash out the restoration portion of the claim.
-For example, if you receive a dry-cleaning quote for $15,000, you can negotiate to receive that money as part of your settlement instead, meaning you’ll have to pay for any dry cleaning you do want to be done yourself.
-Opting to cash out the restoration gives you the option of choosing what to replace and how you spend that money.
+Alternatively, you can negotiate to cash out the restoration portion of the claim.
+For example, if you receive a dry-cleaning quote for $15,000, you can negotiate to receive that money as part of your settlement instead, meaning you’ll have to pay for any dry cleaning you do want done out of pocket.
+Opting to cash out gives you the option of choosing what to restore and how you spend that money.

-Just keep in mind that if you’re cashing out on restoration which includes a quote to restore antique furniture, for example, you cannot then claim replacement values of that same furniture in the remainder of your claim.
+Just keep in mind that if you’re cashing out a settlement that includes a quote to restore something like antique furniture, for example, you cannot then claim the replacement value of that same furniture with the remainder of your claim.

 Have Your Say When Your Coverage Funds Are Spent

-When you’re dealing with insurance adjusters regarding personal contents and property, make sure you have all the information you need.
+When you’re in the process of a home insurance claim that involves your personal contents, make sure you have all the information you need.
 Ask for quotes before any work is completed, and critically evaluate the items that are returned to you.
-You should know how your coverage funds are being spent and have your say to ensure that you get the full value of the policy you contracted for.
+You should know how your insurance funds are being spent and have your say to ensure that you get the full value of the policy you took out.

-Virani Law advocates for you with your insurance company and the insurance adjuster.
+Virani Law advocates for you by communicating with your insurance company and the insurance adjuster.
 We keep our clients informed about their rights and entitlements in dealing with the insurance company, as well as their responsibilities and obligations.
-Communication is key during the home insurance claim and negotiation process.
+Communication is key during the home insurance claim process.